joestubbs/coe379L-sp24/docs/unit03/cnn.rst

 The dimension of the feature map can be computed mathematically as :math:`(n-f+1) X (n-f+1)`, where ``n`` is the input dimension, and ``f`` is the filter dimension.
 Therefore, in this case, our output will be of size :math:`(5-3+1)X(5-3+1)= 3x3`.

-To summarize a convolutional layer is responsible for recognizing features in an image.
+To summarize, a convolutional layer is responsible for recognizing features in an image.
 A CNN can have more than one convolutional layers.
 These multiple convolutional layers enable the network to learn increasingly complex and abstract features from the input data.
 Having multiple convolutional layers allows the network to capture hierarchical representations of the input data.
 Lower layers typically learn low-level features such as edges, corners, and textures, while higher layers learn higher-level